GauBen/formgator/README.md

 - `min` - Minimum date.
 - `max` - Maximum date.

-The output value is a string with the format `yyyy-mm-dd`.
+The output value is a string with the format `yyyy-mm`.

 </details>